 Controversy and criticism have always served as a stimulus to novel ideas and catalyst for needed reforms in advanced societies.
 All through church history, exposing and refuting objectionable heresies have always had their merits – whether in making the Christian church to define her doctrines more clearly, define the limits of Christian belief or drive the saints to study the Bible more diligently to know the real truth.
 Such confrontations have led Believers to develop a confident, refined and self-disciplined community.

-To suggest that aberrant teachings within or without the church mustn’t be challenged chokes the seeds of truth in people’s hearts and stacks the desk to favour deception.
-This neutrality to false religions among Christians is also a reflection of some “versions” of modern Christianity.
-Before one can see the necessity to “contend for the faith” – the body of teaching entrusted to God’s people – one firsts need to know and understand the essentials of the Faith (Jude 3).
+Before one can see the necessity to “contend for the faith” – the body of teaching entrusted to God’s people – one first needs to know and understand the essentials of the Faith (Jude 3).
 But when a Christian is being reared on a steady diet of “21 Laws of Success,” or “45 Principles of Wealth,” countering heresies will leave a bad taste in his/her mouth.

 The current trend of Christians bending backwards to appease world religions is an outgrowth of a “feel good” religious culture and ecumenism which elevate feelings, sensations and unity above truth.

 A Bible passage frequently flogged around by those who want us to stay silent is Matthew 7:1 “Do not judge, or you too will be judged.”
 Their point: Jesus says Christians shouldn’t speak against other faiths.
 Is this what Jesus was really saying or people are ignorantly (or willfully) taking this verse out of its context?
 A text without a context is a pretext.
 Let’s look at the next 4 verses: